 Last 27th of January we had one more Meet the Tea Farmer event.
-This time we met Yoshihiro Sugimoto, a third generation tea farmer from Wazuka, Kyoto; a good crew of our members joined from all over the world (Italy, Portugal, The Netherlands, Belgium, Australia and USA!)
+This time we met Yoshihiro Sugimoto, a third generation tea farmer from Wazuka, Kyoto, who is also the president of Wazuka Koucha.
+A good crew of our members joined from all over the world (Italy, Portugal, The Netherlands, Belgium, Australia and USA!)

 Sugimoto-san cultivates and produces sencha, matcha and wakoucha but he especially likes wakoucha: he fell in love with it and started producing it 10 years ago.
 Now he makes several kinds of Japanese black tea.
 He even makes a kind of wakoucha blended with dried flowers, which is not usual in Japan!

 We started the event tasting a wakoucha that is a blend of Yabukita cultivar with Zairai.
 For this tea, Sugimoto-san surprisingly used a glass pitcher and a strainer instead of a teapot: he said that finds it easier for everyday use, while a kyusu is easier to break (especially the lid) if you use it so often.
 Also the cups he used were a bit unusual for Japanese tea: a bit bigger and in a sort of flower shape, that helps to smell easily the aroma of the tea.
 The participants found this tea smooth, light and to be quite sweet naturally even brewed with boiling water and Sugimoto san said that his intention for first flush 2021 is to make this tea focusing even more on its aroma.
 We will be looking forward to try it!
 Sugimoto-san showed us photos of the processing of this tea, the factory and the machines used; he explained us that the whole process lasts 22 hours – 18 of which are used for withering!